Around world, companies loath to add jobs -survey

 “You can’t defy gravity forever,” Joerres said.
 “As the rest of the world slows, they, too, will come with it.”

-Manpower cited drugmaker Bayer AG (BAYGn.DE); automaker Opel, a unit of General Motors (GM.N), and the Siemens unit Osram (SIEGn.DE) among major German companies planning to trim their work forces.
+Manpower cited drugmaker Bayer AG ; automaker Opel, a unit of General Motors, and the Siemens unit Osram among major German companies planning to trim their work forces.

 Greece, Norway, Sweden, the Netherlands and Ireland were other European countries in which job prospects have weakened for the third quarter.
 In the UK, employer sentiment is “tepid” as slumps in construction and financial services helped push the economy back into recession, Manpower said.